Learn about some of the commemorative events on the 10th anniversary of 9-11 occurring at community colleges across the country

 at the Red Cross and other emergency assistance organizations.
 The school hopes to use the exhibit to rekindle a sense of community and pride in New Yorkers throughout Cayuga and the rest of the state.

-“There’s this share memory now, if you will, and shared remembrance of those events 10 years ago, and I think that’s important for the citizens of New York State to participate in that kind of activity,” Cayuga Community College
+“There’s this shared memory now if you will, and shared remembrance of those events 10 years ago, and I think that’s important for the citizens of New York State to participate in that kind of activity,” Cayuga Community College

 President Daniel Larson told YNN.
 “There’s a sense of community that flows from that, I think,” Larson added.